SaiKrishna-18/SaiKrishna-18/README.md

 ### Hello Everyone  👋
-***This repositories contains the Projects that I usually do for my Hands-on learning purposes and this is just a duplicate repo which I use to track how many projects that I try and gain Knowledge  ***
+***This repositories contains the Projects that I usually do for my Hands-on learning purposes and this is just a duplicate repo which I use to track how many projects that I have done.  ***

 <!--